Rules for the IV Vratsa International Conducting Course and Competition

 Active Participants: €1500

-Observers: 300€.
-This category is open to anyone who wishes to gain an insider's perspective on the entire course and competition while benefiting from the teachings of Maestro Romea.
+This category is open to anyone wishing to attend the course and competition as an observer and benefit from the artistic and pedagogical guidance of Maestro Romea.

-Applicants must attach the following:
+Applicants must attach the following documents:

-Resume (1-2 pages)
+Résumé (1–2 pages)

 Refund Policy:

-Fees are non-refundable unless the event is canceled by the organizers.
+All fees are non-refundable unless the event is canceled by the organizers.

 3. Logistics